Zorbn/quick_lang/README.md

 ### TODOs

 #### Type Checking
+- Check for incorrect field names in struct/union literals, not just types.
-- Check for duplicate names of fields and environment variables.
+- Check for duplicate names of fields (including field literals) and environment variables.

 #### Project Structure
 - Some form of incremental compilation.